 But it’s not just the longer-haired or double-coated breeds that need grooming; your canine companion will need his nails, teeth and general cleanliness maintained regularly.
 It’s important to ensure you keep on top of these things to avoid any medical issues arising and to get your dog used to being groomed so that when it does come to the dreaded nail clipping time, your pooch remains calm and content.
-Take a look at the PDSA’s video on How To Clip Your Dog's Nails.

 How to Groom a Dog That Hates Being Groomed

 Here are our top tips for grooming an uncooperative dog;